NLnetLabs/cascade/doc/manual/source/building.rst

 .. code-block:: bash

-  cargo install --locked --git https://github.com/nlnetlabs/cascade cargo install --locked --branch keyset --git https://github.com/nlnetlabs/dnst
+  cargo install --locked --git https://github.com/nlnetlabs/cascade cargo install --locked --branch keyset --bin dnst --git https://github.com/nlnetlabs/dnst

 The command will build Cascade and install it in the same directory that Cargo itself lives in, likely ``$HOME/.cargo/bin``.
 Ensure this directory is